Gardening

 List of local nurseries

-For more information and to obtain a copy of the Sustainable Gardening booklet, contact our Environmental Services team on 9747 7200.
+For more information and to obtain a copy of the Sustainable Gardening booklet(PDF, 9MB), contact our Natural Environmental team on 03 9747 7200.

 Composting and mulching